The recently released Bluetooth 5.1 specification builds in an efficient way of zeroing in on the location of BLE transmitters and receivers.

 Bluetooth receivers have used signal strength to estimate distances to Bluetooth transmitters.
-The 5.1 spec provides two methods for more precise means of pinpointing locations, at the expense of using multiple transmit/receive antennae.
+The 5.1 spec provides two more precise methods for pinpointing locations at the expense of using multiple transmit/receive antennae.
 To implement the

 Angle of Arrival (AoA) method, the receiver must have at least two antennae (at a minimum spacing of 6.2 cm) while the transmitter can have one.
 With AoA, the receiver uses its multiple received signals to deduce the angle of the source.
 Similarly, the Angle of Departure (AoD) method requires a transmitter with at least two antennae.
-The receiving device, which can have a single antenna, picks up multiple signals and from them derives the angle of the source.
+The receiving device, which can have a single antenna, picks up multiple signals and derives the source’s angle.

 One point to note: The range of devices following the 5.1 spec is the same as those of earlier versions.
 But the accuracy of locating Bluetooth sources using just signal strength falls off severely when obstacles are in the line of sight.
 The ability to triangulate will likely usher in capabilities such as real-time locating systems and indoor positioning systems.

+The details get to be a bit complicated.
 Certain parts of the Bluetooth protocol changed to support IQ sampling and the use of IQ samples by higher layers in the stack.
-The details get to be a bit complicated.
-For example, at the link layer, there’s a new field called the Constant Tone Extension (CTE) that provides a constant frequency and wavelength signal material against which IQ sampling can be performed.
+For example, at the link layer, a new field called the Constant Tone Extension (CTE) provides a constant frequency and wavelength signal material against which IQ sampling can be performed.

 Fundamentally, the 5.1 spec defines how BLE clients can skip service discovery on devices where nothing has changed since the last time the two devices communicated.
-A client may now deduce that a device to which it is connecting is the same type as a previous connection and with an attribute table the client has already cached.
-If certain details are the same, the client may decide skip parts of the connection protocol because it already has the data it needs.
+A client may now deduce that a device to which it is connecting is the same type as a previous connection and with an attribute table.
+If certain details are the same, the client may skip parts of the connection protocol because it already has the data it needs.

-The classic example of where this might come in handy is that of Bluetooth smart locks, where a smartphone opens the door as its owner approaches.
-Service discovery need only take place the first time the user opens the smart lock.
-The user may notice a delay in the door unlocking on the first time through, but from then on, they will experience a near instantaneous response.
+The classic example of where this might come in handy is Bluetooth smart locks, where a smartphone opens the door as its owner approaches.
+Service discovery needs only occur the first time the user opens the smart lock.
+The user may notice a delay in the door unlocking the first time through, but they will experience a nearly instantaneous response from then on.

 Additionally, because triangulation involves signals from multiple antennas, Bluetooth controllers must incorporate a means of handling the multiple RF signals involved.
 Because the market for single-antenna Bluetooth remains large, controllers implementing the 5.1 standard may handle the need for multiple RF paths by including architectural features for rapidly manipulating an external RF switch, rather than including the switch on the Bluetooth controller IC itself.

-An example of such a Bluetooth 5.1 controller chip family is the Dialog SmartBond DA1469x family.
+An example of a Bluetooth 5.1 controller chip family is the Dialog SmartBond DA1469x family.
 It is the first wireless multi-core MCU in production based on the ARM Cortex M33 processor.
 This processor features digital signal processing and floating-point capabilities that aid in triangulation computations.
-Additionally, these processors have I/O that let them control an external RF switch with a high degree of precision for the purpose of implementing AoA and AoD location.
-Handling AoA and AoD with an external RF switch, rather than a switch integrated on the Bluetooth chip, keeps down costs of single-antenna Bluetooth apps.
+Additionally, these processors have I/O that let them control an external RF switch with a high degree of precision to implement AoA and AoD location.
+Handling AoA and AoD with an external RF switch, rather than a switch integrated on the Bluetooth chip, keeps down the costs of single-antenna Bluetooth apps.

 Additionally, the memories on DA1469x devices are expandable, useful for handling complex applications while keeping costs down for more basic uses.

-Because it is often advantageous to limit power dissipation in Bluetooth applications, DA1469x chips incorporate a power management function wherein sections of the chip are only active when needed.
-For example, the chip would power up only the portion of the circuit handling the radio and simple Bluetooth functions when applications don’t involve direction finding.
+Because it is often advantageous to limit power dissipation in Bluetooth applications, DA1469x chips incorporate a power management function wherein chip sections are only active when needed.
+For example, the chip would power up only the portion of the circuit handling the radio and simple Bluetooth functions when applications don’t involve direction-finding.
 The full Cortex M33 processor would come to life for tasks demanding AoA or AoD.

 Another point to note about DA1469x chips is that AoA and AoD functions are available to programmers via APIs.
-This eliminates the need for detailed knowledge of how to handle raw AoA/AoD data.
+This eliminates the need for detailed knowledge of handling raw AoA/AoD data.

-There are several other features on DA1469x ICs that don’t specifically relate to AoA/AoD functions, but which are useful for modern IoT needs.
+Several other features on DA1469x ICs don’t specifically relate to AoA/AoD functions but are helpful for modern IoT needs.
 These features include a haptic feedback driver, a step motor driver (aimed at handling analog clock movements in hybrid analog/digital clocks), an LCD driver, a high-accuracy ADC for reading sensors, and other specialized analog blocks.
 Finally, some versions of the IC include built-in charging facilities for lithium-ion and lithium-polymer batteries.